-- 6. Posters cannot use copyrighted material or exact copies of other promotional designs, such as the Iowa 4-H Youth Conference theme logo. - 7.
-4-H members may include the 4-H clover in the poster. - 10540 Digital Storytelling (See also Creative Arts) An exhibit that demonstrates the application of technology to produce a creative movie/film/video.
-Exhibits may include a finished movie or video, creation of a detailed storyboard, editing techniques using digital video software, production techniques, or other display to share what was learned.
-Copyright permission must be obtained for any non-original material included as part of a film/movie/video. - 10550 Leadership An exhibit that shows learning about leadership skills and influencing others in a positive way. - 10560 Self-Determined An exhibit that shows learning as part of your 4-H adventure and does not fit any other class.
+10540 Digital Storytelling - Any exhibit that demonstrates the application of technology to produce a creative movie/film/video.
+Exhibits may include a finished movie or video, creation of a detailed storyboard, editing techniques using digital video software, production techniques or other display to share what was learned.
+Copyright permission must be obtained for any non-original material included as part of a film/movie/video.

+10550 Leadership - An exhibit that shows learning about leadership skills and influencing others in a positive way.

+10560 Self-Determined - An exhibit that shows learning as part of your 4-H adventure and does not fit any other class.

-SCIENCE, ENGINEERING, AND TECHNOLOGY (SET)
+SCIENCE, ENGINEERING & TECHNOLOGY

-- 10610 Mechanics An exhibit that shows skills or learning about general mechanics or engineering solutions or that involve a combination of skills. - 10612 Automotive Repaired or restored vehicle.
-(Note: vehicles will be on display at the Iowa State Fair one day only, tentatively Thursday, August 10.) - 10613 Automotive: Educational Display An exhibit that shows learning about an automotive idea including automotive maintenance, auto operations, auto safety, or automotive systems. - 10614 Electric Constructed or repaired article or educational display that shows skills or learning about electric wiring, appliances, lighting, electrical energy sources, safety, etc. - 10615 Small Engine Repaired or restored operating engine or educational display or other type of exhibit that shows skills or learning about small engines.
-This class includes repaired or restored lawn tractors, small motorcycles, go-karts, etc. - 10616 Tractor Repaired or restored tractor.
-Note: A conference judging opportunity for exhibitors of repaired or restored tractors in Class 10616 will be offered during exhibit check-in.
-(Conference judging may not be available during all check-in times.)
-Tractors will be displayed outside throughout the Iowa State Fair.
-Release time Sunday, August 20, after 7 p.m. - 10617 Tractor: Educational Display An exhibit that shows learning related to tractors, tractor mechanics, tractor operations, or tractor safety. - 10618 Welding Constructed item or educational display that shows skills or learning about welding. - 10620 Woodworking An exhibit that shows learning about wood, woodworking techniques, and safe uses of woodworking tools and machines.
-Exhibits may include newly constructed or refinished/reclaimed/restored wood items. - Science, Engineering, and Technology An exhibit that shows learning about or helps explain how science and technology help us interact with the world.
-Topics include aerospace, biological and chemical sciences, computers and networking, earth and climate, geospatial mapping (GPS/GIS), or any other application of science, engineering, or technology. - 10632 Aerospace Educational display or other exhibit (including flyable models) showing learning about an aerospace idea or topic. - 10634 Robotics Educational display or other exhibit (including working robots) showing learning about robotics and robotic systems.
+10610 Mechanics - Any exhibit that shows skills or learning about general mechanics or engineering solutions or that involve a combination of skills.

+10612 Automotive - Repaired or restored vehicle.

+10613 Automotive - Educational display showing learning about an automotive idea including automotive maintenance, auto operations, auto safety, or automotive systems

+10614 Electric - Constructed or repaired article or educational display that shows skills or learning about electric wiring, appliances, lighting, electrical energy sources, safety, etc.

+10615 Small Engine - Repaired or restored operating engine or educational display or other type exhibit that shows skills or learning about small engines.
+This class includes repaired or restored lawn tractors, small motorcycles, go-karts, etc.

+10616 Tractor - Repaired or restored tractor.

+10617 Tractor - Educational display showing learning related to tractors, tractor mechanics, tractor operations, or tractor safety.

+10618 Welding - Constructed item or educational display that shows skills or learning about welding.

+10620 Woodworking - Any exhibit that shows learning about wood, woodworking techniques, and safe uses of woodworking tools and machines.
+Exhibits may include newly constructed or refinished/reclaimed/restored wood items.

+10630 Science, Engineering & Technology - Any exhibit that shows learning about or helps explain how science and technology help us interact with the world.
+Topics include biological and chemical sciences, computers & networking, earth & climate, geospatial mapping (GPS/GIS), or any other application of Science, Engineering, or Technology.

+10632 Aerospace - Educational display or other exhibit (including flyable models) showing learning about an aerospace idea or topic.

+10634 Robotics - Educational display or other exhibit (including working robots) that shows learning about robotics and robotic systems.

-Science, Engineering, and Technology Special Rule:
+Science, Engineering & Technology Special Rule:

-Exhibitors entered in the 4-H Science, Engineering, and Technology classes are not eligible to exhibit in similar FFA Ag Mechanics classes and vice versa.
+Exhibitors entered in the 4-H Science, Engineering & Technology classes may not enter in similar FFA Ag Mechanics classes and viceversa.